 Frederick County transitioned from the County Commissioner form of government to the County Charter form of government on December 1, 2014.
 Under Charter Government, there is an Executive Branch with a County Executive and a Legislative Branch with a County Council.

 For many years, all five County Commissioners had been elected in at-large elections by all county voters.
-Under the new Charter Government, the County Executive and only two of the County Council members were elected at-large.
+Under the new Charter Government, the County Executive and only two of the County Council members are elected at-large.

 The seven-member County Council consists of five members elected by district and two elected at-large.
 Council members have the power to initiate legislation.
 Council meetings are limited to 45 days yearly.
-County Council members serve for four years and no more than three consecutive terms, and will receive $22,500 per year with no benefits.
+County Council members serve for four years and no more than three consecutive terms, and receive $35,000 per year with no benefits.
 Legislative sessions are limited to 45 days yearly and non-legislative sessions as needed.
 Click Here to Find Your Council District.